Fleury shuts out former team; Knights defeat Penguins

 Fleury, the No. 1 overall pick in 2003, spent his first 13 seasons in Pittsburgh and helped the Penguins win three Stanley Cup titles before Vegas selected him in the 2017 expansion draft.

 Fans gave Fleury a loud ovation as soon as he hit the ice for pregame warmups.
 Fleury chatted with several former teammates prior to the game, including starting goaltender Matt Murray, who had the night off.
-Fleury also playfully threw passes to Penguins captain Sidney Crosby and defenseman Kris Letang during pregame warmups.
+Fleury also playfully threw passes to Crosby and defenseman Kris Letang during pregame warmups.

+“I saw so many people with signs and my jersey, waving and cheering,” Fleury said.
+“It’s always fun to come back.”

 Fleury made a sharp first-period pad save on a Patric Hornqvist one-timer during a Pittsburgh power play.
 Letang hit the post on Fleury’s blocker side later in the period.

-Vegas opened the scoring after Aston-Reese was whistled for goaltender interference on Fleury.
+Vegas opened the scoring after Aston-Reese was whistled for goaltender interference.
 Stastny one-timed a Cody Glass pass into a partially open net at 3:48 for his fourth goal in five games.

 NOTES: Stone continued a five-game point streak with his sixth goal of the year. … The Golden Knights recorded their 100th win in 173 regular-season games.
 Only three franchises have required less than 200 games to reach 100 wins in the regular season, with each entering the league in 1917-18. … Coach Gerard Gallant registered his 100th win with the Golden Knights. … Penguins F Jake Guentzel lost a career-high seven-game point streak. … Vegas D Jake Bischoff made his NHL debut.